interplex-ai/interplex/README.md

 # Interplex

-A simple cache written in Rust.
+A high performance cache written in Rust using grpc.

 ## Test